Radiation for chordoma

 To help you find the best care possible we have organized a list of chordoma experts that you can search by specialty, location, and key terms.

 Before you begin radiation treatments, you will visit with the radiation oncologist.
 The doctor will discuss your treatment plan with you, including what side effects you might expect from the treatments.
-If you have a The bones at the bottom part of the skull that separate the brain from other structures.
-The clivus is one of the bones of the skull base. or The seven vertebrae that make up the neck.
-These vertebrae are commonly referred to as C1-C7. tumor, radiation technicians will fit you for a mask that will be used to stabilize your head and neck during the treatments.
-Something similar may also be done if your tumor is on the The twelve vertebrae of the upper and mid back, extending from the shoulders to the bottom of the rib cage.
-These bones are commonly referred to as T1-T12., The five vertebrae of the lower back, commonly referred to as L1-L5., or sacral spine.
+If you have a skull base or cervical tumor, radiation technicians will fit you for a mask that will be used to stabilize your head and neck during the treatments.
+Something similar may also be done if your tumor is on the thoracic, lumbar, or sacral spine.

 The radiation technicians will see you at each visit.
-You may need to remove certain parts of clothing and then the tech will have you lay down on a special table, called a A special type of table used during radiation treatments.
-The couch can be moved in many different directions in order to accurately position the patient for treatment.
-If anything is being used to stabilize part of the body for treatment, it is usually attached to the treatment couch., which is used to accurately position you.
+You may need to remove certain parts of clothing and then the tech will have you lay down on a special table, called a treatment couch, which is used to accurately position you.
 If you have a mask, the technician will attach your mask to the treatment couch.
 This can cause some patients to feel anxious or claustrophobic.
 If this happens to you, ask your technicians about things other patients have found helpful in dealing with this feeling.

 Proton beam, carbon ion, and IMRT photon radiation are typically given in small doses during daily sessions (usually around 35-40) over 6-8 weeks.
-The dose of radiation delivered during each session is called a The dose of radiation delivered during one session of radiation therapy..
+The dose of radiation delivered during each session is called a fraction.
 The radiation from each fraction accumulates over time until the total dose is reached.
 The treatments themselves last just a minute or two.3 6 7

 Hypofractionated radiation like SRS and SBRT are given in larger doses over a shorter amount of time (usually 1-5 sessions).
 This is called hypofractionation.
 The treatments themselves can last an hour or more, depending on how many sessions are being done.5